International English Language Testing System (IELTS) Preparation

 - have a well-developed working knowledge of the IELTS key topics

-- be able to aim for the equivalent of at least a 5 band score on a full IELTS test (as demonstrated by performance results on the final full test) which pre-supposes that you are able to:
+- be able to aim for at least a 5 band score on a full IELTS test which pre-supposes that you are able to:

 - communicate reasonably fluently, clearly and interestingly in speaking and writing tasks using appropriate cohesive devices; accurate grammar and sentence structure; and appropriate vocabulary and register